All Episodes

 We'll get to your phone calls El Quicko today.

-Now, this Time magazine story, they're dead serious about this.
+Then, this Time magazine story, they're dead serious about this.

-By the way, T I T I. Never heard of a male teeny monkey until his story, but I have now.
+Never heard of a male teeth monkey until this story, but I have now.

-One thing that draws a human male to a child of his own is that hormonally speaking, men are a lot more similar to women than many of us realize, particularly during the critical survival period, approaching a child's birth and its infancy.
+One thing that draws a human male to a child of his own is that hormonally speaking, men are a lot more similar to women than many of us realize, particularly during the critical survival period approaching a child's birth and its infancy.

 As in some other mammalian species, human males are known to have high levels of prolactin.